-No special preparation is needed for Allergy Rifampicin Fluorescence Assay.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Rifampicin Fluorescence Assay.
+No special preparation is needed for Allergy Rifampicin Fluorescence Assay Blood.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Rifampicin Fluorescence Assay Blood.
 Your doctor depending on your condition will give specific instructions.

 The test results may be different depending on gender, age, and health conditions.
 Inform your doctor if you have any other allergies.

 Generally, there is no need for medical interventions if test results are normal.

 If your test results show high levels of IgE antibodies than the given normal reference range, it may indicate that the person is most likely to have a rifampicin allergy.